- About this property

 The Fire Station building retains nearly 100% of its original features including a large engine bay, a superintendent's building, and original shower building on the mid landing.
 However the commissioning plaque and the fire pole are in firefighting museum at the YMCA Old Petrie Town in Petrie.
 The engine bay still shows the locations where boats and ladders were hung from the walls.
 The SES was disappointed when the cedar fire pole was removed before they moved in.
 A handy button to change the lights at School and Ipswich Roads was also taken out - much to the disappointment of later owners.

-The owners have given us clear instructions, this property must be sold.
-Please contact Aron Burtenshaw or Matt Wray for a copy of the IM or to arrange a confidential inspection.
+The owners have given us clear instructions, this property must be sold on or before Auction day. please contact Aron Burtenshaw or Matt Wray for a copy of the IM or to arrange a confidential inspection.